Nature Nibble #7 – Third Week of May

 Question of the Day for Early Childhood Classes – Fall

 Use these questions relating to Phenology and the Lake Superior Watershed to get young learners to think about their "Neighborhood".
+The curriculum download is a PDF with a variety of seasonally relevant images and questions.

 Question of the day for Early Childhood-Spring